 How is Zakat calculated?

 Assets to include in your Zakat calculation are cash (in hand, in bank accounts or money lent to someone), shares, pensions, gold and silver.
-Personal items (your home, furniture, cars, food, clothing) are not included in Nisaab.
+Personal items such as your home, furniture, cars, food or clothing are not included in Nisaab.

 Should I use gold or silver to calculate Nisaab?